-- A. Professor attendance will be required at all faculty meetings, convocations, and commencements unless otherwise excused by Administration. - B. Professors attending those functions for which academic attire is required shall have said attire furnished by the college at no charge. - C. The Faculty Association and Administration will cooperate in determining responsibilities of professors during times of unacceptable demonstrations, as defined by policy.
+- A. The attendance of Professors will be required at all regular or emergency faculty meetings, convocations and commencements unless otherwise excused by Administration.
+Reasons for absence may be required to be submitted in writing. - B. Professors attending those functions for which academic attire is required shall have said attire furnished by the college at no charge. - C. The Faculty Association and Administration will cooperate in determining responsibilities of professors during times of unacceptable demonstrations, as defined by policy.